garthmortensen/codex/cheatsheets/py_basics.md

 ## Conditionals

-Nested if statements with insurance premium predictor
+Nested if statements with insurance premium predictor:
 ```python
 accident = True
 at_fault = False